rarcifa/coinMarketcap-scraper-service/README.md

 }
 ```

-- You need to generate API keys and security keys for prod, dev, and testing and place them into the env folder.
-The helper file secuirty in the helper folder can help you to generate these tokens.
+- You need to generate API and security keys for prod, dev, and testing and place them into the env folder.
+The helper file security in the helper folder can help you to generate these tokens.
 Alternatively, you can switch off authorization by removing the middleware in the coin-routes.ts file.

 - In order to have the local environment variables set up, add the following `.env` file in the root of the project: